naqtn/ProgrammingInVRChat/unity/DigAndAnnotate/Assets/iwsd_vrc/README-OnEditorEmu.md

 You can debug VRChat worlds with Unity editor functionality.

-For example, to make complex gimmicks in a VRChat world, you may use Unity animation as timeline control and state machine and use Animation Events to trigger VRChat components.
+For example, to make complex mechanics in a VRChat world, you may use Unity animation as timeline control and state machine and use Animation Events to trigger VRChat components.

 In such case, testing combination of Unity animations and VRChat components can not be done